If you feel like you should have additional cash each month to save or invest, you’re not alone.

 To get a sense of your monthly expenses, put them into two categories: fixed expenses and discretionary expenses.

 If you share expenses with your partner, go over your monthly spending together.
 If you share accounts, you’ll want to be aware of one another’s expenses and discuss your savings goals and a budgeting plan that works for both of you.

 After about a month of tracking your spending, you might notice unnecessary expenses that are bloating your budget.

-And it’s not just discretionary expenses that you might find yourself second guessing.
+And it may not be just discretionary expenses that you find yourself second guessing.
 You might be surprised to see how much your Internet, cable and cell phone bills add up to each month.
-Maybe you can find a better deal on your car insurance, or perhaps you can consolidate your student loans to get a better rate.
-Even streamlining your streaming subscriptions can make a difference.
+Maybe you can find a better deal on your car insurance, or perhaps you can consolidate your debt to get a better interest rate.

 The opportunities for saving become focused once you take a clear-eyed look at how you’re spending.